KristianColville1/raza-noodles/README.md

 ## Features left to implement
 <hr>
-Currently this website is static.
-All code for the website is in HTML5 and CSS3.
-The following aspirations are currently beyond the scope of this project.
-I currently do not possess the skills to implement these features.
+This website is currently static.
+HTML5 and CSS3 are used across the website.
+The following goals are currently beyond the scope for this project.
+I either currently lack the abilities necessary to implement these functionalities or have not found resources to implement them.

+They mostly can't be implemented because they are outside the current time frame and are beyond the minimul viable product release.

 ### Aspirations for this website